SocietyForArtisticResearch/rc-linked-data/db/readme.md

 Queries just return exposition numbers in certain order.

 - queries by editor type in default page
-- queries by editor type
+- queries by editor type in any page of the exposition.
+So: give me all expositinos that have a block page (somewhere).
 - filter and sort by tool type

 - tool type (holistically), so sorting by multiple tool types at once